AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p> As a first-time contributor to a repository, you will be asked to sign the CLA, i.e., the Contributor Liscence Agreement.
 You can read more on the same <a href="https://en.wikipedia.org/wiki/Contributor_License_Agreement">here</a>.
 Once that's done, your Pull Request will be assigned one or more reviewers.
 They are generally members of the core Appflowy team or senior contributors.
 They know the codebase in and out, so feel free to ask for suggestions on how to tackle any developmental issue that you may face.
 My reviewers left some suggested changes for the Pull Request, including changing keyboard conventions and other small changes. </p>

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/242608e8-6295-4e8c-8d61-7709cb04b4cd)
-*An example of a suggested review left by Reviewers during a Code Review of a Pull Request*
+*An example of a suggested review left by reviewers during a dode review of a pull request*

 <p> Another requirement that was put forward by the team was to make unit tests for the new feature.
 Unit testing is important as it makes sure that changes made to a codebase do not break other parts of the codebase.
 I had a horrid time writing these unit tests, as I was still very new to Flutter.
 But as always, feel free to ask for help. </p>